Wine Cellar & Tasting Room- Sexton Residence

 Deftly balanced, with dark color and rich fruit.
 Elegant, with tiers of currant, mocha, blackberry and espresso bean.
 Firms up at midpalate and flexes its tannic strength on the finish.
 Best to cellar a year or two.
 Cabernet Sauvignon, Merlot, Petit Verdot, Cabernet Franc and Malbec.

 Personal Note: Richard Decker had given me this bottle as a gift and I kept it for a little while but since it was 13 years old and I wasn’t sure how it had been stored, I decided not to chance it.
 Armando and I enjoyed it one night in 2013 over a couple of games of chess at his home.
-One of the best older cabs I have ever experienced.
-(Excluding Bordeaux of course) Aged perfectly!
+One of the best older cabs from Napa that I have ever experienced.
+Aged to perfection!

 JUSTIN Cabernet Sauvignon Paso Robles 1995 87 $20 Region: South Coast

 Firm in texture, nicely packed with black cherry and currant, and shades of tobacco and herb.
 A harmonious wine with lovely flavors that echo nicely on the finish.
 Approachable now.–HS

 JUSTIN Isosceles Reserve San Luis Obispo County 1991 84 $23 Region: South Coast

 Big and ripe with bright black cherry and plum flavor.
 Picks up earthy tannins along with a gamy metallic edge on the long finish.

 KENDALL-JACKSON Cabernet Sauvignon California Proprietor’s Reserve 1986 85 $24 Region: Other California

 Not nearly as ripe and opulent as the 1985, this one starts off very smooth and silky, with ripe plum and red cherry aromas and flavors, turning a bit herbal and vegetal on the finish.